 While Downtown Redwood City has a thriving restaurant and entertainment scene and a low vacancy rate, the City is exploring how to enhance Downtown retail.
-Earlier this year, the City Council appointed a volunteer task force composed of local business and property owners, real estate professionals and community members and asked them to develop recommendations to help strengthen retail offerings downtown.
-The Downtown Retail Task Force (Task Force) is discussing current retail trends; comparing Redwood City and five other Peninsula downtown area's key demographic indicators, rents, vacancy levels, retail mix, and zoning regulations; and evaluating best practices used by other communities to strengthen and preserve retail in their downtown.
-The Task Force will present recommendations to the City Council later this year.
+The City Council appointed a volunteer task force composed of local business and property owners, real estate professionals and community members and asked them to develop recommendations to help strengthen retail offerings downtown.
+The Downtown Retail Task Force (Task Force) discussed current retail trends; comparing Redwood City and five other Peninsula downtown area's key demographic indicators, rents, vacancy levels, retail mix, and zoning regulations; and evaluating best practices used by other communities to strengthen and preserve retail in their downtown.
+The Task Force presented recommendations to the City Council on January 28, 2019.

 Who is on the Retail Task Force?